 What’s the content?
 They are curious to know.
 If you are using Set Scouter, these property owners have never met you before.
 This means that they are relying on your very first message to gauge how trustworthy and professional you are.
 Make sure you tell them what kind of production you are shooting.
 It’s a simple way to bring people’s guard down.
 Here’s an example of an awesome first message:

 “Hi Erin, I’m shooting a small independent short film and I’m looking for a modern home to use as a location.
 Your space is beautiful and exactly what we are looking for.
 We are looking to shoot on the 25th and 26th of October.
 We are a small cast and crew of 10 people with one panel van and small equipment package.
 Because we are an independent production we have about $2000 – $2500 in the budget for location rental.
-I’d love to book a viewing, is your home available on our shoot date?”
+I’d love to book a viewing to see the space in person, is your home available on our shoot date?”

 4) Always be in communication.
 How fast you reply matters.

 The worst thing you can do is drop the conversation midway.
-Even if you found a different space and know that you have no use for their home, let them know.
+Even if you found a different space and know that you have no use for their location, let them know.
 If a location cancels on you last minute (which is not an unrealistic scenario in production), you may need to come back to the people you began scouting with.
 Just like the relationships on set, the relationships you build with the property owners can make or break your production.
-To make sure everyone is as communicative as possible, Set Scouter tracks your response time and communication.
-So if you are always quick to reply, your rating on the website will go up.
-We think this is a great way to build the relationships and ensure that you always have Set Scouter’s support and homeowner’s full trust in you.

 5) Pick locations within your budget, but if you negotiate – Do It Early.